 READER BEWARE: I did not have to think for very long when deciding if this page belonged under the UNITED STATES OF AMERICA top-level menu or under THE PLAYERS.
 You cannot understand the progeny of Jove in modern times without first understanding the role of the Federal Reserve System in the worldwide enslavement of the working classes.
 Central banks are the legitimized financial arm of the European Order of Illuminati, which has long since morphed into the Supreme Council 33° N.M.
-J., the CIA, and now exists as an “Unnamed Entity” well hidden behind need-to-know clearances that exclude even the Office of the President and who control the government and military of the United States of America.
+J., the CIA, and now exists as an “Unnamed Entity” well hidden behind need-to-know clearances that exclude even sitting Presidents of the United States of America and who control the government and military of the United States of America.
 This page is one of my current highest priorities.
-As of this writing, I need to resolve some questions about the Civil Ware before I can get back to working on it.
+As of this writing, I need to resolve some questions about the Civil War before I can get back to working on it.

 “A rose by any other name would smell as sweet”